The Best Winter Weekend Getaways from the Twin Cities

 Best Ski Getaway: Lutsen Mountains

 If you’re a hardcore skier or snowboarder, Lutsen Mountains north of Duluth is the largest ski area in the Midwest to show off your stuff.
 With 95 runs, four mountains, 1,000 acres, one of the steepest vertical drops, and a whopping 120 inches of snow per year, there’s a lot to brag about to your friends back home.
 If skiing and boarding aren’t your thing, there’s dog sledding, snowshoeing, snowmobiling, and ice climbing.
-If your crew gets hungry after a long day outside, try the walleye at Cascade Lodge Restaurant & Pub or a poutine burger at Moguls Grille and Tap Room.
+After a long day outside, sate your hunger by trying the bison, elk, and wild boar blend burger at Cascade Lodge Restaurant & Pub or a Hawaiian chicken sandwich at Moguls Grille and Tap Room.
 Lutsen Resort on Lake Superior is also a top place to stay, offering a classic Northwoods lodging experience, complete with in-room fireplaces.

-And, if you need a break from all that outdoor activity, there’s an amazing spa at Lutsen Resort, as well as other beautiful North Shore towns within driving distance.
+For more leisurely pastures if you need a break from all that outdoor activity, there’s an amazing spa at Lutsen Resort, as well as other beautiful North Shore towns within driving distance.
 Tofte and Temperance River State Park’s scenic gorge are just 10 minutes south and Cascade River State Park’s waterfalls and Grand Marais are 20 minutes north.
-For food, try the Bluefin Grille in Tofte and Naniboujou Lodge & Restaurant in Grand Marais -- there’s also great shopping, especially in Grand Marais.
+For food, try the Bluefin Grille in Tofte and snap some Insta pics at the spectacular Naniboujou Lodge & Restaurant—there’s also great shopping, especially in Grand Marais.

 Distance: Four hours

-If you want to feel as if you’ve traveled back in time, Lanesboro is your place.
+For those who love nostalgia and TCM, seize the opportunity to step back in the past.
+Lanesboro is the place for those who want to feel as if they've traveled back in time.
 Located southeast of Rochester with a population of just 800, the quaint town is known as the bed and breakfast capital of Minnesota and is on the National Register of Historic Places.
-As you drive down the main drag, you won’t see a single traffic light -- but you may see a horse and buggy.
+As you drive down the main drag, you won’t see a single traffic light—but you may see a horse and buggy.

 Bikers rave about the Root River State Trail that offers over 40 miles of stunning views including 300-foot limestone bluffs and frequent wild turkey sightings.
-After you work up an appetite, stop at the Old Village Hall, a historic landmark-turned-restaurant built in the late 1800’s, for some hearty grub.
-And, if you prefer the great indoors, window-shop along the charming main street or take a tour to visit the largest Amish community in Minnesota and buy authentic quilts, soaps, and candles.
-Great places to stay include Habberstad House and Stone Mill Hotel & Suites, circa 1885.
-Also, about 10 minutes outside of Lanesboro in Preston is the JailHouse Inn -- a former county jail turned B&B. The holidays are also a great time to go to Lanesboro, since the local inns and bed and breakfasts put on a Christmas decorations tour.
+If you’re lucky enough to catch their limited opening hours, stop at the Old Village Hall, a historic landmark-turned-restaurant built in the late 1800s, for some hearty grub.
+If you prefer the great indoors, window-shop along the charming main street or take a tour to visit the largest Amish community in Minnesota and buy authentic quilts, soaps, and candles.
+Great places to stay include the Historic Scanlan House and Stone Mill Hotel & Suites, circa 1885.
+Also, about 10 minutes outside of Lanesboro in Preston is the JailHouse Inn—a former county jail turned B&B. Snow permitting, don’t miss the opportunity to take a horse-drawn sleigh ride.

 Distance: Two hours

-Glacial Waters at Grand View Lodge is also a place for pampering.
+Glacial Waters at Grand View Lodge is also a place for pampering and a perfect spot to cozy up as the snow falls.
 Surrounded by tall pines, the full-service spa offers nail and skin care, hydrotherapy, and body treatments.
 The most popular massage is the “Grand Relaxation,” with aromatherapy.
 Other treatments include a blueberry scrub and berry peel.
-If you’re looking to cap off your spa weekend with some fine dining, the lodge’s restaurant Cru features a cellar with more than 2,000 bottles of vino.
+If you’re looking to cap off your spa weekend with some fine dining, check out the lodge’s restaurant.
 Both Madden’s and Grand View Lodge are also great places to stay.

 Distance: Two hours, 15 minutes

-Sure, Wisconsin Dells has a reputation as a tourist trap, but if you can get past that, the area is naturally beautiful and offers tons of options for families.
+Sure, Wisconsin Dells has a reputation as a tourist trap, but if you can get past that, the area is naturally beautiful and offers tons of options for families—even during the winter months.
 Known as “the waterpark capital of the world,” its resorts are open year-round and offer huge indoor areas for entertaining kids.
-Try Chula Vista’s “water coaster,” Great Wolf Lodge’s six-story slide, or Kalahari’s 125,000 square foot play area -- all without going outside.
+Try Chula Vista’s “water coaster,” Great Wolf Lodge’s six-story slide, or Kalahari’s 125,000 square foot play area, all without going outside.

-But, if your crew needs a break from rides and slides, Wisconsin Ducks tours operate from mid-March to mid-November.
+But, if your crew needs a break from rides and slides and you head a little later in the season, Wisconsin Ducks tours operate from mid-March to mid-November.
 The tours, on military-esque vehicles that traverse both land and lake, show off the Dells’ natural rock formations and gorges.
 You can also see the Wisconsin River’s picturesque sandstone bluffs by strolling the River Walk downtown year-round.
 When it’s time to grab some grub, you can’t take your family to the Dells without taking them to Monk’s Bar and Grill.
 A local favorite for more than 70 years, the restaurant is known for its famous Monkburgers.
 The kids’ version even comes served inside a custom Frisbee.

 Distance: Three hours, 10 minutes